 - Use the Product Projection Search endpoint wherever you can (even for fetching single products by some ID).
 Internally, the Product Projection Search endpoint is based on a different technology stack that delivers faster response times due to its read-only nature.

-- When querying objects, try to set a sensible
+- Try to set a sensible

 - When doing bulk downloads, we recommend using the “process” implementation of our Node.js SDK “base” service, which implements best practice defaults and patterns.
 Feel free to implement a similar pattern in your preferred stack.